LogTide

 Best Practices

-Use defer client.Close() immediately after creating the client to ensure all buffered logs are flushed on shutdown.
+Use defer flush() (global) or defer client.Close() (explicit client) immediately after initialisation to guarantee buffered entries are delivered on shutdown.